llumdi/hello-world/README.md

 # hello-world
-Training

-Some edits here using a testing branch
+Testing how to delete a branch